Karlheinz Essl

 |

-more or less is an computer-driven realtime composition where the musicians do not reproduce parts of a fixed score.
-Instead of executing a pre-fabricated text from note sheets, they are viewing computer monitors which display random-generated playing instructions.
+more or less is a computer-driven realtime composition where the musicians do not reproduce parts of a fixed score.
+Instead of executing a pre-fabricated text from note sheets, they are viewing computer monitors or mobile devices (smartphones, tablets) which display randomly-generated playing instructions.

 The piece is based on 5 different types of musical structures (gestures) that have to be improvised by the musicians according to the description given below.
 As long as a certain structure is valid, the musician improvise a phrase of an indetermined length, followed by a silence which duration is free.
 The steady alternation between phrases (a time span filled with sound) and silence (a time span with no sound) is continued for the whole duration of one structure.
 Before the next structure begins, the musician will receive a pause of undetermined length.